IceCreamYou/Chrome-BigConsole/README.md

 blocks of code in files, there's a "Clear" button, and it has some nice editor things that come for free with Ace Editor.

-But mainly this is me being obsessive about controlling my environment.
+But mainly this is me wanting to control my environment in a generic way.

 Using [FirebugLite](https://getfirebug.com/firebuglite) is a possible alternative, but it has to append itself to the DOM which results in a number